Defining issue types, fields, and workflows

 - Update it as its value changes over time

-For fields to be useful they need to be filled out and current.
+For fields to be useful, they need to be filled out accurately and contain current information.
 When the system becomes cumbersome, users no longer enter quality data.
-Field rot then sets in as the data is no longer dependable.
+Field rot then sets in, as the data is no longer dependable.
 Ensure each and every field is legitimately needed.

 2. Order fields on screens

-By default, JIRA adds new fields to the bottom of the screen.
-When a JIRA administrator initially builds a screen, all the fields are in a logical order for that application.
-As the team needs extra fields, take the time to add them to the right place on the right screen in JIRA.
-Doing so will optimize the data entry experience for your end users?
-Forms should have flow.
+By default, JIRA Software adds new fields to the bottom of the screen.
+When an administrator initially builds a screen, all the fields are in a logical order for that application.
+As the team needs extra fields, take the time to add them to the right place on the right screen.
+Doing so will optimize the data entry experience for your end users.
 Each new field should bring a user closer to completion.
-Let’s look at two forms (click to expand):
+Let’s look at two forms:

-While the first one captures all the right data, the second screen has flow.
+While the first one does capture all of the right data, the second screen has a much more intuitive flow.
 Ask a few people who use each screen on a regular basis if the flow is right.
-Tuning flow will help users get better data into JIRA making for a more optimized team.
+Fine tuning the flow will help users enter better data, making for a more optimized workflow for the entire team.

 3. Fill out the field description

-Every custom field in JIRA has an option to give a description of that field.
-Make use of that description so that users can learn what information is needed in that field.
+When a custom field is added to JIRA Software, you have the option of adding a description of the new field.
+Make use of that description so users can learn what information is needed in the field.
 I’d keep the description short so that the overall screen remains compact.
-You can use HTML in field descriptions so that it’s easy to link off to more extensive documentation.
+You can use HTML in field descriptions, too, so that it’s easy to link off to more extensive documentation.
 For example, let’s look at a sample description for a field called build number.

 The build number is the current version of software.
 See the build docs for how to find the build number.

-Educating your users goes a long way to making everyone more efficient on the team.
+Educating your users goes a long way towards making everyone more efficient in the team.

 4. Respect the required option

-If you take one piece of advice from me in this post, make it this one: Use the required attribute carefully.
-There is a strong temptation to make fields required.
-You need the data right?
-So why not ensure my users enter it?
-Well, if your users don’t know what to enter they may give you bad data – and bad data is worse than no data.
-It’s hard to get rid of bad data in searches and makes reporting a nightmare.
+If you take one piece of advice from me in this post, make it this one: use the required attribute carefully.
+There’s a strong temptation to make fields required.
+You need the data, right?
+So why not ensure the users enter it?
+Well, if your users don’t know what to enter, they may give you bad data – and bad data is worse than no data.
+It’s hard to get rid of bad data in searches and that makes reporting a nightmare.